 Past, Present, and Probable Future Beneficial Uses of Water

 The presence of aquatic toxicity can impair aquatic life beneficial uses including, but not limited to, warm freshwater habitat (WARM), cold freshwater habitat (COLD), wildlife habitat (WILD), estuarine habitat (EST), preservation of rare, threatened, or endangered species (RARE), migration of aquatic organisms (MIGR), spawning reproduction and/or early development (SPWN), marine habitat (MAR), inland saline water habitat (SAL), and wetland habitat (WET).
+These uses are not limited in their duration and apply in both wet and dry weather conditions.
 The Provisions do not designate or de-designate beneficial uses, but rather put forth statewide numeric water quality objectives and a program of implementation to protect all aquatic life beneficial uses in the state’s inland waters, enclosed bays, and estuaries.

 Environmental Characteristics and Water Quality of the Hydrographic Units Under Consideration

-The environmental characteristics of all hydrographic units affected by the Provisions are thoroughly described in Chapter 4.
-The Provisions apply to all waters of the state that are inland surface waters, enclosed bays, estuaries, or lagoons.
+The environmental characteristics of all hydrographic units affected by the Provisions are thoroughly described in Chapter 4 and Appendix C. The Provisions apply to all waters of the state that are inland surface waters, enclosed bays, estuaries, or lagoons.
 California is divided into 10 bioregions: Modoc, Klamath/North Coast, Sacramento Valley, Bay Area/Delta, Sierra, San Joaquin Valley, Central Coast, Mojave Desert, South Coast, and Colorado Desert.
 These 10 bioregions include desert environments, fertile valleys, coastal regions, foothills, alpine mountainous environments, and more.
-See Appendix C for detail information on the bioregions of California.
+See Appendix C for detail information on the bioregions of California, including information on wet and dry climate conditions.

 Water Quality Conditions that Could Reasonably be Achieved Through Coordinated Control of All Factors Affecting Water Quality

 The proposed numeric water quality objectives for aquatic toxicity would ensure the protection of aquatic life beneficial uses in the state’s inland surface waters, enclosed bays, and estuaries.
 Factors that affect aquatic toxicity in the state’s inland surface waters, enclosed bays, and estuaries are municipal and industrial point sources, storm water, and natural and human-caused non-point sources.
+Another factor is hydrology, including wet weather and dry weather flow regimes.

 The Water Boards are required to ensure that all discharges, regardless of type, comply with all water quality control plans and policies.
 The proposed water quality objectives for aquatic toxicity and implementation provisions shall be implemented, where applicable, through NPDES permits issued pursuant to section 402(p) of the Federal Clean Water Act, water quality certifications issued pursuant to section 401 of the Clean Water Act, WDRs, waivers of WDRs, and, if appropriate, TMDLs.